 Then we took a tour of the Ile d’Orleans, the ‘Garden of Quebec’ known for its strawberries, its maple sugar, and its apple orchards and wineries.
 It was like touring the French countryside.
 We stopped to sample cider and wine and liqueurs made from black currants.

-My last day in Canada I spent the whole day wandering around Quebec, and it’s a lovely city for wandering.
+On my last day in Canada I spent the whole day wandering around Quebec, and it’s a lovely city for wandering.

-I reconnoitred the Plains of Abraham, where the fate of Canada was decided two and a half centuries ago, and descended one of the staircases down the cliffs that have protected this strategic city against every assault over the centuries, except for one.
+I reconnoitered the Plains of Abraham, where the fate of Canada was decided two and a half centuries ago, and descended one of the staircases down the cliffs that have protected this strategic city against every assault over the centuries, except for one.

 Legend has it that the British general who led that one successful assault in 1756, Major General James Wolfe, got the idea when he saw women climbing down to do their washing.
 His troops scaled the cliffs in the early morning, taking the French by surprise, and the rest is history.